johnivanpuayap/100-days-of-code/Day 22/README.md

   The next section involved creating a tribute page, which was one of the Certification Projects.
 While the certification did not require an exact match, I challenged myself to make it closely resemble the example tribute page.
 This project took several hours, but I managed to complete it without using the inspect button on Chrome.

-  I ended the day by refactoring the Pong Game project and also improving some of its feature.
-I also dedicated some time to organize some projects and some code from the last semester on my Github, thus ending my day earlier.
+  I ended the day by refactoring the Pong Game project and improving some of its features.
+I dedicated some of my time to organizing coding projects and exercises from the last semester on my GitHub, which is why I wrap up my day earlier.

   Conclusion
   Overall, Day 21 was focused on the Responsive Web Design Certification and refactoring my Pong Game code.
 I made progress by finishing the "Learn Accessibility by Building a Quiz" section and completing the Certification Project #2 Tribute Page.
 This day allowed me to enhance my understanding of accessibility in web development and apply my skills to create a tribute page.
+Additionally, I invested time in refactoring the Pong Game project and enhancing its functionality.
+The day concluded with organizing projects and code on my GitHub, contributing to better project management and code maintainability.
+Overall, it was a productive day of skill development, project advancement, and organization.

   ## Progress
   - Finished "Learn Accessibility by Building a Quiz" section of the Responsive Web Design Certification.